Estimated reading time: 3 minutes

-A variable rate business loan can save you money if you get it at the right time.
-For example, if you secure a variable rate loan during an economic downturn or a recession, you will probably have low interest rates.
-If the economy is sluggish and doesn’t rebound, the interest rates can stay low for a long period of time.
-But once a glimmer of economic hope starts shining, things can change.
-Good news about the economy and jobs, or a positive change in gross domestic product, can result in higher interest rates.
+The good news about the economy and jobs, or a positive change in gross domestic product, can result in higher interest rates.
 As a result, the comfortable loan payment you are used to making can increase without warning.
-If your variable rate business loan ever becomes a serious financial burden, consider getting it refinanced with a fixed rate.
-Although there will be fees involved with refinancing a small business loan, you can lock in a good rate and get back to having manageable payments.
+If your variable-rate business loan becomes a severe financial burden, consider getting it refinanced with a fixed rate.
+Although there are fees to refinance a small business loan, you might be able to lock in a reasonable rate and get back to having manageable payments.

 Consider raising your prices when interest rates rise.

 When you started your business, figuring out what to charge for your products or services was probably tricky.
 After trial and error, not to mention customer feedback and competitor research, you finally got your prices set.
 However, you cannot maintain the same prices for your business to grow.
 You need to evaluate your expenses and overhead to make sure you are making enough profit.

 It would help if you determined how customers might perceive your price increases.
 They can either accept it or look elsewhere.
 A slight price increase is warranted if your business provides good perceived value.
 Remember, your customers choose your business based on its value, quality, and service; they are not comparing you to companies with lower prices.
 Many businesses raise their prices during times of strong economic growth when interest rates are typically higher.